fjvallarino/monomer/docs/tutorials/02-styling.md

 ## Enabled and visible

-Besides `style`, other two common attributes of a node you may be interested in controlling are `enabled` and `visible`, both boolean.
+Besides `styleBasic`, other two common attributes of a node you may be interested in controlling are `enabled` and `visible`, both boolean.

 ```haskell